Congdon Street Bridge Replacement

 - Replacing the aging Congdon Street Bridge over rail, next to Swanbourne Station

 - Currently in planning

 - The bridge has reached the end of its design life and is expensive to maintain

-Replacing it with a modern structure will ensure it meets current safety and access standards, as well as clearance requirements for the Public Transport Authority’s rail line, well into the future.
+Replacing the timber bridge, which is over 100 years old, with a modern structure will ensure it meets current safety and access standards, as well as clearance requirements for the Public Transport Authority’s (PTA) rail line, well into the future.

 Four design configurations for the new bridge have been developed.
 Each design takes into consideration location, cost, land requirements, impacts to the Norfolk Island pine trees on Claremont Crescent, parking impacts and potential disruption to businesses during construction.

-Along with key stakeholders, including the Public Transport Authority and the Town of Claremont, we have indicated support for a preferred option that can be built while the existing bridge remains in operation.
+Along with key stakeholders, including the PTA and the Town of Claremont, we have indicated support for a preferred option that can be built while the existing bridge remains in operation.
 The preferred design also offers the community benefits like improved pedestrian and cycle paths, and connectivity with local commercial hubs.

 The preferred option

 A new alignment to the east of the existing bridge, between the existing Saladin Street roundabout on the north side of the rail and a new roundabout at Railway Street on the south side of the rail, is the preferred option.
 The existing Windsor Street intersection with Railway Street could be closed via a cul-de-sac, subject to community feedback.

 Benefits of this option include: